"Walk Venice to savour and absorb its magic slowly!"

 At Piazzale Roma will also be your first encounter with the Venice Grand Canal.
 In case you're taking a Venice vaporetto to reach downtown Venice, this is where you'll do it.

-While here, make sure to take a photo with the (in)famous new Calatrava bridge, opened in the summer of 2008.
+While here, make sure to take a photo with the (in)famous Calatrava bridge, opened in the summer of 2008.
 Everyone has some opinion on it… you either love it or hate it!
 What’s yours?

 From there, you can either cross that bridge (which would take you to the train station) or stay on this side and go past the Giardino Papadopoli… there’s no right or wrong way, just follow the signs for San Marco and you’ll end up downtown Venice!